Regular behaviour of the maximal hypergraph chromatic number: Further questions

 \paragraph{Acknowledgements.} The paper is supported by the Russian Scientific Foundation grant 17-71-20153.
-We are grateful to Saint Petersburg State University IMC team for checking the proof and especially to Stanislav Ershov for computational help.
+We are grateful to Saint Petersburg State University IMC team and Mikhail Antipov for checking the proof.
 We are grateful to Alexander Sidorenko for pointing out our inattention, relating to the use of Tur{\'a}n numbers.